Lab 1: Real-Time Programming using Ada

 - A report with illustrative test-runs for each program.

-- Pointers to source code, executables and start-up scripts necessary to run the program (if you use compilers or IDEs different than the lab).
+- Pointers to source code, executables and start-up scripts necessary to run the program.
 Please observe file-access rights, i.e., all files must be readable by the examiner.

 Language and Compiler

-This assignment should be solved in Ada95 and compiled with GNU's Ada compiler gnat, that can be installed for free either by downloading it directly or asking your favorite package manager.
-GNAT can be downloaded from sourceforge.For more installation instruction, please check this webpage.
-The Unix machines at the IT department also have gnat installed.
-Note that, you can install a later version of Ada compiler but can only use Ada95 features for solving this assignment.
+This assignment should be solved in Ada95 and compiled with GNU's Ada95 compiler gnat, that can be installed for free either by downloading it directly or asking your favorite package manager.
+The Solaris machines at the IT department also have gnat installed.

 When using gnat all files should have the suffixes .ads or .adb, for specifications and bodies respectively.
 Each file should contain exactly one compilation unit.
 A compilation unit is (for example) a package, a procedure or a function.
 The "main" procedure of your program should be a procedure which accepts no arguments and resides in a file with the same name as the procedure.
 Use lower case characters for file names.
 For instance a "hello world" program can look like this: